0xffabc/KMD/docs/README.md

 ## Usage

 How to use KMD?

 Let's say, we want to monkeypatch a library "victim.js" (view it [here](<https://github.com/0xffabc/KMD/tree/main/tests/victim.js>)
 For some reason, we want to replace alert by console log.
-In KMD we can do it by multiple ways:
+In KMD we can do it by multiple ways.
+These are basic KMD hooks:
 1. "TEXT_HOOK"
    - TEXT_HOOK is standart way to replace something in the file.
      ```js